And I just, I mean, when you hear this, dig deep to find your gut reaction.

 And so Congress quickly backed provisions that would have made it impossible to go forward.

-And, of course, the folks at Dubai Ports withdrew their proposal.
+And of course, the folks at Dubai Ports withdrew their proposal.

-The fact is that from the perspective of United Arab Emirates and so forth, I've worked closely with those folks that have been very good allies of ours.
+The fact is that from the perspective of United Arab Emirates and so forth, I've worked closely with those folks.

-I don't want to go back and and re redo the whole Dubai uh ports operation but the fact of the matter is I thought there was a a very strong emotional reaction there.
+But the fact of the matter is, I thought there was a very strong emotional reaction there.

-This is an important problem for us to to deal with we got some eleven or twelve million illegals in the country.
+This is an important problem for us to deal with.

 It is a national security problem.